coditori/highly-skilled-job-offers/README.md

 #### Soft skills
 Personal attributes that enable someone to interact effectively and harmoniously with other people.
-It's not a good idea to put soft skills directly on a CV, like a team player in the CV.
-It'd be good to mention them under the hood in the CV bullet points.
+It's not a good idea to put soft skills directly on a CV (like "team player"), but it'd be good to mention them under the hood in the CV bullet points.

 - Communication
 - Teamwork